DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### VS EXPANDER MODULE LAYOUT<a name="layoutvs"></a>

-Unlike the _Vektor_ as "master", complex CPU-controlled module, _VS_, its left-side expander, is a passive module (only one controller to send "trigger-equivalent" to Vektor).
-It brings only two intput jacks, both related to oscillator sync. _VS_ module usage is optional, in case you'd like to control oscillator hard sync or soft sync by an external module (instead of internal).
+Unlike the _Vektor_ as "master", complex CPU-controlled module, _VS_, its left-side expander, is a near-passive module (only one MCU will generate a "trigger-equivalent" to Vektor).
+It brings only two intput jacks, both of them are related with oscillator sync. _VS_ module usage is optional, in case you'd like to control oscillator hard sync or soft sync by an external module (instead of _Vektor_'s internal).

 The _VS_ expander provides only two input jacks: **HARD** sync, and **SOFT** sync.

-:warning: In case of both are connected, **SOFT** input jack is always disabled (ignored), because the priority is always given to hard sync (the most common oscillator sync technique).
+:warning: In case of both are connected, **SOFT** input jack is always disabled (and ignored), because the priority is given to hard sync, the most common oscillator sync technique.

 Both input jack have its RGB LED, but mainly blue in production (the LED flash on every incoming voltage above +1V).
-However, SOFT LED is turned on solid red as long as both jacks are connected, indicating the SOFT input jack is disabled.
+However, the SOFT LED is turned on solid red as long as both jacks are connected, indicating the SOFT input jack is disabled.

-:warning: All **fast blinking red** LED indicates the _VS_ expander module is not "linked" to a _Vektor_ module!
+:warning: All **fast blinking red** LED indicates the _VS_ expander module is not linked to a _Vektor_ module!

 ---

 ### VX EXPANDER MODULE LAYOUT<a name="layoutvx"></a>

-Like _VS_ expander module, _VX_, its right-side expander, is also a passive module.
-It offers outputs only (7, all controlled by _Vektor_).
-Usage of the _VX_ expander is optional, depending your needs.
+Like _VS_ expander module above, _VX_, its right-side expander, is also a passive module.
+It offers outputs only (7, all are controlled by _Vektor_).
+Usage of the _VX_ expander is also optional.

 _VX_ expander module is divided by 3 sections (blue lines on the module's plate, as section separators):